 Exit load is like a penalty for withdrawing your investments too soon.
 Mutual Funds usually do not have lock-ins but they do charge you for very quick withdrawal of funds.
-Not all funds have it but it is fairly common in equity funds.
+Not all funds have it but it is fairly common in equity funds and liquid funds.

 Why is Exit Load Charged?

 The main objective of collecting a certain fee from the investor at the time they choose to exit the investment plan is basically to discourage them from exiting the fund too early and engaging in speculation by frequent buying and selling.

 If you’ve invested in Mutual funds, please make a note of these carefully before choosing to redeem your invested money.